Breaking News | Why we invited Buhari- Reps spokesperson

 He, however, said that since Nigeria was operating a democracy hinged on party supremacy, the president can decide to follow the advice of his part on any issue.

-“The President is not more powerful than the party, but if he took a decision and his party took another, he must obliged the party,” he said.
+“The President is not more powerful than the party, but if he took a decision and his party took another, he must oblige the party,” he said.

 Comments